 Audio hardly gets more engaging than what you get with surround sound.
 Sure, stereo is enough to give a nice sense of direction and virtual surround.
 It can also efficiently emulate a true surround experience when combined with good headphones, but nothing quite compares to the real thing.

-If you’re interested in getting your very own surround system, here is our selection of the very best pre-made surround sound systems for gaming.
+If you’re interested in getting your very own surround system, here is our selection of the very best pre-made surround sound systems for gaming in 2021.
 The list includes multiple solutions across an extensive price range so that everyone will find a good system for their budget.

 Table of ContentsShow

 - Good customer support

 - Mediocre subwoofer